nancie151/nancie151.github.io/project.md

     <div class="card">
       <img src="https://cdn.activestate.com/wp-content/uploads/2021/02/phishing-detection-with-Python.jpg" alt="Card 1 Image">
       <h2 style="font-size: 13px; color:black; font-weight: bold;">Phishing Website Detection using Deep Learning Neural Network Models</h2>
       <p style="font-size: 12px; color: black;">The impact of phishing attacks is significant, with businesses in the United States losing up to $2 billion per year as their clients fall victim to these attacks.
-This project aims to develop a deep learning model for detecting phishing website by extracting Uniform Resource Locator (URL) features.
+This project aims to develop a deep learning model for detecting phishing websites by extracting Uniform Resource Locator (URL) features.
 A diverse dataset containing labeled samples of phishing URLs and legitimate URLs will be collected and used to train the model.
-By analyzing and extracting URL features and patterns, the model will be trained to accurately identify and classified phishing websites.</p>
+By analyzing and extracting URL features and patterns, the model will be trained to accurately identify and classify phishing websites.</p>
-      <a style="font-size: 12px;"  href="https://github.com/nancie151/phishing-website-detection/blob/main/phishing%20website%20detection.ipynb" class="no-underline" >Github</a>
+    <a class="button" href="https://www.w3docs.com/learn-html/html-button-tag.html"><span>Github</span></a>
     </div>
     <div class="card">
       <img src="image9.jpg" alt="Card 2 Image">